Accenture/waterfall-config/README.md

 *wconf* is targeted for lightweight, non-container based, read-only, non-refreshable use cases.
 If your use case allows for an IoC container I recommend you to have a look at [Spring Boot](https://projects.spring.io/spring-boot/).

-If the opinionated choices of *wconf* are not acceptable, feel free to fork and modify the project, or fallback to the awesome framework in which *wconf* relies: [Typesafehub Config](https://github.com/typesafehub/config).
+If the opinionated choices of *wconf* are not acceptable, feel free to fork and modify the project, or fallback to the awesome framework on which *wconf* relies: [Typesafehub Config](https://github.com/typesafehub/config).

 ## Tests and Examples
 Tests can be found under `src/test/resources` and those serve also as usage examples for both accessing config properties and specifying configuration properties.